 The UK High Court has ruled that puberty blockers are experimental, are not "fully reversible", and lack evidence of benefit.
-The ruling confirms Professor Heneghan's view of puberty suppression as an “unregulated live experiment on children”, and signals the "beginning of the end" of a disturbing chapter in medical history in the UK.
-It is now only a matter of time before authorities halt the same unregulated experiment on New Zealand children.
+The ruling confirms Professor Heneghan's view of puberty suppression as an “unregulated live experiment on children”.

 Following the ruling, the UK’s Gender Identity Development Service (GIDS) will no longer prescribe blockers to children aged 10-15 without a court order.
 Clinicians must also obtain a court order for children currently on blockers or halt treatment.
 For children aged 16-17, the High Court advises clinicians to consider a court order if there is any doubt about the child's understanding of long-term consequences of blockers and cross-sex hormones.
 GIDS will now provide psychosocial support.